-Species addressed by this action include black grouper, mutton snapper, yellowtail snapper, unassessed snapper grouper species, greater amberjack, red porgy, gag, golden tilefish, red grouper, red snapper, snowy grouper, wreckfish, and golden crab.
+Species addressed by this action include black grouper, mutton snapper, yellowtail snapper, unassessed snapper grouper species not in the deepwater complex, greater amberjack, red porgy, gag, golden tilefish, red grouper, red snapper, snowy grouper, wreckfish, and golden crab.
 Table 4.1.1.1 lists the unassessed species affected by this action.
-AMs for vermilion snapper, gray triggerfish, black sea bass, and blueline tilefish are being addressed in other amendments, which would incorporate these elements.
+AMs for vermilion snapper, gray triggerfish, black sea bass, deepwater complex species, and blueline tilefish are being addressed in other amendments, which would incorporate these elements.

-Under Alternative 1 (No Action), the current AMs in place for black grouper, mutton snapper, yellowtail snapper, unassessed snapper grouper species, greater amberjack, red porgy, gag, golden tilefish, red grouper, red snapper, snowy grouper, wreckfish, and golden crab would not be modified.
+Under Alternative 1 (No Action), the current AMs in place for black grouper, mutton snapper, yellowtail snapper, unassessed snapper grouper species not in the deepwater complex, greater amberjack, red porgy, gag, golden tilefish, red grouper, red snapper, snowy grouper, wreckfish, and golden crab would not be modified.
 Table 4.1.1.2 provides a summary of the current commercial and recreational AMs for species in the snapper grouper complex, and golden crab.
-There is little consistency of AMs among species, except for the in-season closure of commercial sector when a commercial annual catch limit (ACL) is met or projected to be
+There is little consistency